 - 12 oz fresh cranberries

-- Rinse cranberries and remove any mushy or dried up cranberries.
+- Rinse cranberries and remove any mushy, dried-up, or white cranberries.